Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Capture-1.md

 # Capture 1

-We have been given a pcap file, Let us just check if there is any direct flag written in it
+We have been given a pcap file, Let us just check if there is any flag directly written in it

 Let us use
 ```bash